matyevaa/portfolio/README.md

 ## Cool technical features I've implemented here

 * click on the logo to return to the main page & watch a fun animation
-* swipe or use arrows to navigate through the slide components and explore my projects
+* swipe or use arrows to navigate through the slide components and explore my projects (desktop and tablets)
+* see the blur lazy load of images and gifs while you're scrolling
 * hover on any of my projects to see a pop up module with more detailed information about a specific project
-* use your phone or tablet to see the responsiveness of my portfolio
+* use your phone to see the responsiveness of my portfolio

 ## Check out the prototype of my portfolio